-Save the date! for the European Shock Society congress
+Marcin Osuchowski takes the European Shock Society congress to Vienna

 The European Shock Society Congress is held every two years, linking translational science with clinical needs in the field of critical care medicine.
 The principle of the European Shock Society is to improve our understanding of shock, trauma and other threatening conditions.
 To this end, the ESS congress brings together scientists from a wide range of disciplines from all over Europe to exchange their ideas.
 This year, the ESS Congress will take place from 21 to 23 September 2023 at the University of Vienna.

 Scientists of all backgrounds and levels of experience will have the chance to learn and contribute to the event: In line with the ESS principle, junior scientists will have the opportunity to further their education at the ‘Shock Summer School’, to present their posters, and to expand their skills in the context of several other program points.
 More presentations such as ‘Sepsis meets COVID-19’ will be featured during all three days.
 Around 30 internationally renowned speakers are expected for the congress.